drDOOM69GAMING/rpcs3-config-gen/README.md

 └── Installed_within_rpcs3  ← your game list
 ```

+**Both `wiki_pages/` and `Installed_within_rpcs3` must be in the same directory as the AppImage.** The tool auto-detects them from the AppImage's location.

-Double-click the AppImage — it auto-detects the files and shows an interactive menu.
+Double-click the AppImage — it shows an interactive menu.

 ### Run from source